 What's buried in the garden?
 It's time to exhume.
 But if what gets dug up is frightening and it's not a dead body, then there must be some other reason for this strange fear.

 Why should we care about Adam and Eve?
-Because regardless of our religious beliefs the Adam and Eve story is the oldest story in the world.
-This dreamlike story is the story so many people have been trying to understand for thousands of years.
+Because, regardless of our religious beliefs, the Adam and Eve story is the oldest story in the world.
+This dreamlike story, is the story so many people have been trying to understand for thousands of years.
+Have you ever tried to understand it?
 Failure has been guaranteed for one simple reason: evidence has been ignored.
 Here comes the evidence.

 BAD DAY IN THE GARDEN